insidewhy/domos/README.md

  * Allows transitions to be configured and turned off from CSS.
 Callbacks run immediately when no transition is necessary.
  * A state change can be performed on many elements and in this case a single callback is fired.
 The cancelled argument is false only if all of the transitions finished successfully.
  * Elements are automatically hidden and re-displayed as attributes cause them to shrink to 0 in (max) width/height or fade to 0 opacity.
 This removes ugly borders on elements with 0 width/height and avoids faded elements interfering with the flow of the page.
- * Transitions to/from a height/width of "auto" (currently Webkit based browsers treat auto as "0px" and Firefox avoids transitions to/from auto).
+ * This library shows transitions from styles with a value of "auto" and to values of "auto" (without this library Webkit based browsers treat auto as "0px" and Firefox avoids transitions to/from auto).

 ### domos.state
 The domos state mechanism is an alternative to the [Backbone Router](http://backbonejs.org/#Router) mechanism for web applications that would benefit from maintaining multiple states.
 Rather than routing on the URL path the domos state system allows routing multiple states based on a JavaScript object.